Summer Camp FAQ

 The health and safety of our campers and staff are of the utmost importance to us.
 We place special emphasis on medical care and attention through our resident nurse.
 Our nurse dispenses all medications and is available to deal with illnesses and emergencies during the entirety of the session.
 In the rare event in which additional treatment is required, a local physician, EMS, and hospital emergency room facilities are easily accessible.
 If you have preferred medications to use for your child for transient illnesses, please bring them to camp (in the original container), in addition to noting this on your camper’s medication and authorization forms before arriving.
 The nurse will be at registration to meet and talk with parents.
 All campers are required to visit the nurse’s table at check-in.

-Camp Saint Christopher is blessed by a great team of enthusiastic, college-age Christian leaders.
+Camp Saint Christopher is blessed to have a great team of enthusiastic, college-age Christian leaders.
 Our summer staff members take part in two and a half weeks of intensive training before the camp season begins, in which they learn the skills necessary to lead camp activities and teachings, along with tools to needed to mentor and lead camper and help deal with different camper situations.
 In addition to attending staff training, summer staff members hold current First Aid and CPR certifications, and our waterfront activity leaders are all Lifeguard Certified.
-We have a team of full-time staff, volunteer counselors, and priests within our diocese who help lead campers.
+We have a team of full-time staff, volunteer counselors, and chaplains from within our diocese who help lead campers.
 All staff and volunteers have received training, background checks, and reference checks before working with campers.